Billie Zangewa

-Billie Zangewa (born in 1973 in Blantyre, Malawi) is a half-Malawian, half-South African artist who hand sews silk fabrics to create collage tapestries, and who now lives in Johannesburg.
-Since 2004, her art has featured in international exhibitions including at the Paris Art Fair at the Grand Palais in Paris.
+Billie Zangewa (born in 1973 in Blantyre, Malawi) is a Malawian artist who hand sews silk fabrics to create collage tapestries, and who now lives in Johannesburg.
+Since 2004, her art has been featured in international exhibitions including the Paris Art Fair at the Grand Palais in Paris.

 Zangewa's work is autobiographical and centralizes Black femininity and everyday domesticity and motherhood.
+She calls this "daily feminism".
 Her artistic approach is indicative of the artist's expressing resistance to the oppression she faces through self-love.

+Early life and education

+She was born in 1973 in Blantyre, Malawi, and graduated with a Bachelors of Fine Arts from Rhodes University, South Africa after studying printmaking.
+Her mother worked in the textiles industry on sewing and embroidery.
+As a child she witnessed the bond between her mother and other women as they sewed, along with other domestic tasks together, which would influence the themes of motherhood in her work.

+In her artistic training, she tested several modes of expression, but finally became passionate about the work of silk, both because of her interest in the fabrics, its luminosity and reflective qualities.
+She indicated that: "Silk has a fabulous quality of reflection but at the same time, I think it is very modern and at the forefront of fashion".